 – It’s up to you.

 Carbon frames tend to be lighter and more expensive.
 However, aluminum is good enough to get a positive riding experience.
-Remember the tip we always mention in our road bike reviews that a well-built aluminum bike is better than a cheap carbon!
+Remember the tip we always mention in our road bicycle reviews that a well-built aluminum bike is better than a cheap carbon!

 Why don’t you have real-life road bike tests like some other sites do?